 How the Company engages

 Thorough due diligence is conducted on all prospective suppliers to ensure that the service they claim to be able to provide is the reality for the Company.
 Comparisons to alternate suppliers are made to ensure that those ultimately chosen provide the best blend of value and customer service to the Company.
 Significant capital expenditure is first discussed at board level.
-A procurement policy that is currently being drafted will seek to ensure the supplier relationships are regularly reviewed to ensure ongoing fitness for purpose and value for money, as part of the Group’s sustainability initiatives.
+A procurement policy has been approved by the Company’s relevant committees which seeks to ensure that supplier relationships are regularly reviewed to ensure ongoing fitness for purpose and value for money, as part of the Group’s sustainability initiatives.

 The Company abides by the Modern Slavery Statement and is committed to ensuring that its business dealings are carried out in compliance with relevant laws and, in doing so, the Group endorses the implementation and promotion of ethical business practices to protect workers from being abused and exploited.